 Oil-based paints are favourable when painting uPVC.
 This because they dry hard and more suited for outside areas!
 Many paint brands are claiming to be specifically for uPVC but are water-based and will not last very long.

 The best paint for uPVC is Rust 0-Leum’s all surface paint.
 It does not need undercoating and can be painted straight on prepared uPVC.
+Rust O-Leum all surface paint compares extremely well when compared to the many alternatives.

-Preparing uPVC For
+Preparing uPVC Windows And Doors For Painting

 - Scuff slightly with 180 grade